-Paper 4: Writing: Examination 25% - Foundation (1 hour) Higher (1 hour 15 mins)
+Paper 4: Writing: Examination 25% - Foundation (1h) Higher (1h 15 mins)

 Assessment takes place in all four skills at the end of Year 11.
 Students will be entered for either all Foundation tier exams (Grades 1-5) or all Higher tier exams (Grades 4-9).
-This decision will be taken, in consultation with parents, following Year 11 trial exams in January.
+This decision will be taken in consultation with parents following Year 11 trial exams in January.